Summertown, Oxford

 Summertown in North Oxford is a suburb of Oxford, England.
 Summertown is a one-mile square residential area, north of St Giles, the boulevard leading out of Oxford's city centre.
 Summertown is home to several independent schools and the city's most expensive houses.
-On both sides of Banbury Road are Summertown's popular shops.
+On both sides of Banbury Road are Summertown's shops.
 A smaller street of shops and restaurants, South Parade, links Banbury Road and Woodstock Road.
-Summertown is home to much of Oxford's broadcast media.
+Summertown extends to Squitchey Land and Hernes Road in the north to Moreton Road and Marston Ferry Road in the south.
+The suburb is home to much of Oxford's broadcast media.
 BBC Radio Oxford and the BBC Television's Oxford studios are on Banbury Road.
 Start-ups also have an increasing presence on the parade, such as Brainomix and Passle.
 The studios for JACK FM, Glide FM, and Six TV Oxford (no longer broadcasting) are on Woodstock Road.

 History

-Most of North Oxford came into being as a result of the revolutionary decision by the university in 1877 to permit college fellows to marry and live in private houses, as opposed to rooms in college.
+Summertown was originally a small village north of Oxford.
+The parish was formed in 1833 by dividing the northern part of the large St Giles' parish off as a separate parish.
+Most of North Oxford came into being as a result of the decision by the university in 1877 to permit college fellows to marry and live in private houses, as opposed to rooms in college.
 Large houses were built on farmland either side of Banbury Road and Woodstock Road.
 Much of the land belonged to St John's College, Oxford and the houses were originally sold leasehold.
-St John's has since sold the freehold on most of these properties.
+The College has since sold the freehold on most of these properties.
+With the built-up area extending from central Oxford to Summerworn and beyond, Summertown is now a suburb of Oxford.